garfieldnate/garfieldnate.github.io/GOTCHA.md

 [astro-imagetools]  yy  is not a valid Picture Config Option
 ```

 URL parameters and anchors in external image links cause issues for astro-imagetools.
-The warnings above are cause by parameters, which are stripped and then assumed to be component configuration options somehow.
+The warnings above are caused by parameters, which are stripped and then assumed to be component configuration options somehow.
 Anchors, on the other hand, are *not* stripped and will be considered part of the image extension, which will lead to a separate issue because the image file type cannot be recognized.

 ## Relative Image Links

 astro-imagetools is only able to handle relative image links in markdown if you use the markdown syntax for including an image or the plain HTML `img` tag.
 There's no way to do this with a `Picture` component.

-## Imagetools Component Paramter Types
+## Imagetools Component Parameter Types

 These are not exported, so it's not possible to extend them to use in another component that wraps a `Picture` component, for example.